kossiitkgp/KWoC-Backend/code_of_conduct.md

-## Code Of Conduct-KWOC For Frontened
+# Code Of Conduct-KWOC For Backened

 ## Our Pledge
 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.